Achyuth1612/Mapping-the-Educational-Landscape/README.md

 📈 Outcome
 The project successfully generated visual insights into the structure and accessibility of higher education across India.
 It provides a foundation for further research, policy assessment, and institutional benchmarking.

+📌 Future Enhancements
+Incorporate more metrics like placement statistics, faculty quality, and student feedback
+Build an interactive dashboard for better accessibility
+Automate data updates using scheduled scraping

+🔗 Author & Acknowledgments
+Project completed under the mentorship of ExcellenC Institution Developed by [ACHYUTH]